mgreenberry/MS2-Smart-Associates/TESTING.md

 This has six 'call-out' buttons: -

 1. All of the six 'call-out buttons perform the same function.
-They close/hide the carousel/slideshow and refressh the called javascript.
+They close/hide the carousel/slideshow and refresh the called javascript.
-   * Expectation: - A user clicks the 'close' button and the extra informaiton (slideshow/carousel and extra paragraph is hidden).
+   * Expectation: - A user clicks the 'close' button and the extra information (slideshow/carousel and extra paragraph is hidden).
    * Test: - Clicked this button
    * Result: - Closed the extra content and refreshed the page.
    * Verdict: - Working as intended